RN to BSN

 According to the U.S. Bureau of Labor Statistics, the median annual salary for a nurse with a BSN in 2021 was $77,600.
 Seton Hill's nationally-recognized Career and Professional Development Center at Seton Hill will help you find, and prepare for, career opportunities.
 The resources of this Center are a lifetime benefit for all Seton Hill alumni.

 Partnerships You Can Depend On

 Seton Hill’s programs in the health sciences are recognized nationally.
 As a result, we have partnerships with many local and regional hospitals and healthcare providers.
 We also maintain agreements with nursing schools and community colleges that will provide a seamless transition from an RN program into the RN to BSN at Seton Hill.

 As a student in Seton Hill's RN to BSN Program, you will pay a reduced tuition rate of $450 per credit.
-(If you work for one of our Employer Partners, you may qualify for an additional discount of 10%!)
+(If you work for one of our Employer Partners, you may qualify for an additional discount!)